17Chad/Phantom-C2/README.md

 # Phantom-C2
-Agents written in C, server in Python3.8
+Agents written in C
+Server in Python3.8